 This simple Greek Yogurt Pesto Dip only requires 2 ingredients – Pesto and Greek Yogurt.
-Use it as a healthy dip for your favorite summertime grilled veggies.
+Use this pesto dipping sauce as a healthy dip option for your favorite summertime grilled veggies.

 It is different with the kids being home.
 I want to do things with them.
 And honestly, I am really bad with the work/life balance at the beginning of summer.